gebeer/FieldtypeImageReference/README.md

 This module was developed based on ideas from forum members in [this forum thread](https://processwire.com/talk/topic/22732-fieldtypeimagefrompage-pick-an-image-from-various-sources/)

 ### Roadmap
-* allow to chose multiple fields where source images are stored
 * upload widget for images in folder
+* option to choose an image from any page on the site
+* allow to choose multiple images